 See the recipe card for the full list of ingredients.

 Brown sugar.
 Brown sugar has a little molasses in it.
-I always use dark brown sugar because it has the most flavor.
+I love dark brown sugar for the richest molasses flavor.
 Light brown sugar also works.

 Softened unsalted butter.
 Soften the butter to room temperature so it will whip up to a light and fluffy consistency.